by

 "But why do you call Me 'Lord, Lord,' and not do the things which I say?"
 (Luke 6:46)

 Can anything be more paradoxical than professing Christians not following the words of the One they claim as their Savior?
-But such is the sad state of affairs in this Western civilization that, we are often told, was built upon a "Judean-Christian ethic."
-In a 2001 study by the Barna Research Group, 60% of all American adults agreed that, "the Bible is totally accurate in all its teachings"—45% agreed strongly, and the remaining 15% agreed somewhat.
-Yet, if the 45% strongly believed rather than just strongly agreed, the face of this nation would be radically different.
-Millions of people profess to know and to follow God, but when it comes down to believing Him enough to follow His instructions and examples, they deny Him (Titus 1:16).
+But such is the sad state of affairs in this Western civilization that, we are often told, was built upon a "Judeo-Christian ethic."
+The American Bible Society's 2025 "The State of the Bible" report found that only 36% of all American adults agreed that "the Bible is totally accurate in all the principles it presents," down from 43% in 2000.

 Although it would be rare to find it officially stated, there is an understated and understood idea in Protestantism that Jesus Christ's death is more important than His life, either before or after His crucifixion.
 Christ's death is focused on because of what it accomplished—forgiveness of sin and justification.
-But by taking this one event out of context and allowing it to overshadow both Christ's earthly ministry and His service to us now as High Priest, Mediator, and Intercessor, the result is a great deal of intellectual agreement—and very little true belief.
+But by taking this one event out of context and allowing it to overshadow both Christ's earthly ministry and His service to us now as High Priest, Mediator, and Intercessor, the result is a great deal of intellectual agreement but very little true belief.

-The bottom line is that carnal man believes what he wants to believe, or what he has grown up believing, rather than what God says directly through Jesus or through the inspired writings of His apostles—which do not contradict Him.
-There is a large measure of fear involved in changing one's ways and submitting to God's Word—fear either of what it would cost the individual or fear of what others would think.
-This is why Jesus says, "If anyone desires to come after Me, let him deny himself, and take up his cross, and follow Me" (Matthew 16:24; Mark 8:34; emphasis ours).
-It takes personal sacrifice to worship God "in spirit and in truth," and many simply disbelieve the One they claim to follow—and much of the rest Bible—because of what it would cost.
+The bottom line is that carnal man believes what he wants to believe or what he has grown up believing, rather than what God says directly through Jesus or through the inspired writings of His apostles, which do not contradict Him.
+A large measure of fear is involved in changing one's ways and submitting to God's Word—fear either of what it would cost the individual or fear of what others would think.